Holidays

 11 KM

 Today you will journey to Kyoto, the cultural heart of Japan.
-After breakfast you will take the approx. 3 hour train journey from Matsumoto to Kyoto, stopping for two simple changes along the way.
-Kyoto is one of the most culturally rich cities in Asia and is home to some 17 UNESCO sites, over 1,600 Buddhist temples, and 400 Shinto shrines, creating a unique experience for any visitor, which showcases the ancient soul of Japan.
-Arriving in this captivating city, you can check into your accommodation for the next 3 nights before heading out to witness the cities splendour for yourself.
+After breakfast, you will make a train journey of around 3 hours from Matsumoto to Kyoto, with two simple changes along the way.
+Kyoto is one of the most culturally rich cities in Asia and is home to some 17 UNESCO sites, over 1,600 Buddhist temples, around 400 Shinto shrines, and Zen gardens galore, creating a unique experience for any visitor and really revealing the ancient soul of Japan.
+Arriving in this captivating city, you can check into your accommodation for the next 3 nights before heading out to experience the city's splendours for yourself.

 Accommodation